-- (4) On the first 30% of market value of public service infrastructure - (5) On any part of the seashore as defined in the Seashore Act - (6) On any part of the territorial waters of the Republic in terms of the Marine Zones Act (15/1994) - (7) On any island of which the state is the owner including the Prince Edward Islands - (8) On those parts of a special nature reserve, national park or nature reserve within the meaning of the National Environmental Management: Protected Areas Act, 2003 (Act 57 of 2003), or of a national botanical garden within the meaning of the National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004) which are not developed or used for commercial, business, agricultural or residential purposes. - (9) On a mineral right within the definition of property. - (10) On a property belonging to a land reform beneficiary or his or her heirs, provided that this exclusion lapses ten years from the date on which such beneficiary's title was registered in the office of the Registrar of deeds - (11) On the first R 15 000 of the market value of a property assigned in the valuation roll or supplementary valuation roll to a category determined as residential property or multiple used property provided that one or more component is used for residential purposes. - (12) On property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of that community, which is occupied by an office-bearer of that community who is, officiates at services at that place of worship.
+- (4) On the first 30% of market value of public service infrastructure - (5) On any part of the seashore as defined in the Seashore Act - (6) On any part of the territorial waters of the Republic in terms of the Marine Zones Act (15/1994) - (7) On any island of which the state is the owner including the Prince Edward Islands - (8) On a special nature reserve, national park or nature reserve within the meaning of the National Environmental Management Biodiversity Act of 2004 which are not developed or used for commercial, business or residential agricultural purposes. - (9) On a mineral right within the definition of property. - (10) On a property belonging to a land reform beneficiary or his or her heirs, provided that this exclusion lapses ten years from the date on which such beneficiary's title was registered in the office of the Registrar of deeds - (11) On the first R 15 000 of the market value of a property assigned in the valuation roll or supplementary valuation roll to a category determined as residential property or multiple used property provided that one or more component is used for residential purposes. - (12) On property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of that community, which is occupied by an office-bearer of that community who is, officiates at services at that place of worship.

 (The exclusion lapses if not used for the purposes as indicated above).

 (See conditions under section 17(2-5) of the Property Rates Act)